-1 This table shows TARP activity for the period from inception through September 30, 2015, on a cash basis.
+1 This table shows TARP activity for the period from inception through September 30, 2016, on a cash basis.
 Received from investments includes dividends and interest income reported in the Statement of Net Cost, and Proceeds from sale and repurchases of assets in excess of costs.

-2 OFS received \$31.9 billion in proceeds from sales of Citigroup common stock, of which \$25.0 billion is included at cost in investment repayments, and \$6.9 billion of net proceeds in excess of cost is included in Received from Investments.
+2 OFS received \$31.9 billion in proceeds from sales of Citigroup common stock, of which \$25.0 billion is included at cost in Investment Repayments, and \$6.9 billion of net proceeds in excess of cost is included in Received from Investments.
+3 The amounts for AIG reflect only the operations of TARP and do not reflect proceeds received from the sale of shares of

-$^{^3}$ The amounts for AIG reflect only the operations of TARP and do not reflect proceeds received from the sale of shares of AIG common stock held by Treasury outside of TARP (additional Treasury shares).
+AIG common stock held by Treasury outside of TARP (additional Treasury shares).

-4 Individual obligation amounts are \$29.8 billion for the Making Home Affordable Program, \$7.6 billion for the Hardest Hit Fund, and \$125 million committed for the FHA-Refinance Program.
+4 Individual obligation amounts are \$27.8 billion for the Making Home Affordable Program, \$9.6 billion for the Hardest Hit Fund, and \$125 million committed for the FHA-Refinance Program.

-5 Includes \$2.2 billion of SBLF refinancing outside of TARP and CDCI exchanges from CPP of \$363 million.
+5 Includes \$2.2 billion of Small Business Lending Fund (SBLF) refinancing outside of TARP and CDCI exchanges from CPP of \$363 million.

-6 Losses represent proceeds less than cost on sales of assets, which are reflected in the financial statements within "net proceeds from sales and repurchases of assets in excess of (less than) cost".
+6 Losses represent proceeds less than cost on sales of assets, which are reflected under "net proceeds from sales and repurchases of assets in excess of (less than) cost" in Note 6 of the financial statements.